shaoxc/qepy/README.md

 ## Tips
  - `qedir` should be the folder of `QE`, which contains the *make.inc* file.
 This can be omitted only when the *qepy* is under the `${QE}`.
- - If already build once, please delete the *build* or simply through `python setup.py clean --all`.
+ - If not clone the submodules in the beginning, can update through `git submodule update --init --recursive`.
  - Set the *variables* can help you customize your build.

 	e.g.